twpsyn/f5-upgrade/README.md

 Configuration (as provided) is done in the hosts.ini file.

 Each host needs a "reboot group" variable.
 This allows for clusters to be upgraded one at a time for a rolling upgrade.
+Set to 0 to disable the activation task, leaving the new image uploaded and installed ready for a manual activation and reboot.

-Adjust the image name and location to suit.
+Adjust the image name and location (on local system) to suit.

 ## Usage